daniel5gh/blog/_posts/2015-04-13-remote-python-ide.markdown

 ### Creating the virtualenv

-From this point we can operate the VM using SSH only and we can log out of the GUI and work from our fast host.
-Currently I am working on Windows and I am using PuTTY for SSH.
-I used PuTTYgen to create a SSH key pair and Pageant as the SSH agent that holds my keys.
+From this point we can operate the VM using SSH only, and we can log out of the GUI and work from our fast host.
+Currently, I am working on Windows, and I am using PuTTY for SSH.
+I used `PuTTYgen` to create an SSH key pair and Pageant as the SSH agent that holds my keys.

 {% highlight bash %}